What is a Community Development Financial Institution (CDFI)?

 “The CDFI Fund supports the mission-driven financial institutions working on a local level that know their communities best.
 Financial institutions that become certified by the CDFI Fund are eligible to apply for the comprehensive services it offers—including monetary support and training to build organization capacity.
 The CDFI Fund’s model is competitive and each of its programs provides CDFIs with the flexibility to determine the best use of limited federal resources in their community.”

 The aim of the CDFI Fund “is an inclusive economy: an America where all citizens have the chance to participate in the mainstream economy.”
-CNote echoes this goal by directing more capital to these CDFIs, which allows them a broader reach in their mission of financial empowerment.
+CNote supports this goal by driving investor capital to these CDFIs, allowing them to expand their impact and fulfill their mission of financial empowerment.

 The economic impact of CDFIs, and the CDFI Fund.

 CDFIs do much more than cut a check and walk away.
-They provide guidance, support and expertise.
+They provide guidance, support, and expertise.
 They share success with their borrowers.
-By extension, every investor at CNote shares in the success of our partner CDFIs as they work to increase the access to capital and create more inspiring stories like Prospect Cleaning.
+By extension, every investor at CNote shares in the success of our partner CDFIs as they work to increase access to capital for communities in need and create more inspiring stories like that of veteran turned entrepreneur, Felicia Parks.

-CDFIs, like any financial institution are not without risk.
-However, CDFIs do have the benefit of certain federal programs like the CDFI Bond Guarantee Program, which provides federal guarantees for bonds issued by CDFIs that make investments for eligible community or economic development purposes.
-We note that every investors risk appetite can vary.
-You should not take the research cited below as investment advice, and should consult with a financial adviser to find the investment that is best for you.
+CDFIs also have the benefit of certain federal programs like the CDFI Bond Guarantee Program, which provides federal guarantees for bonds issued by CDFIs that make investments for eligible community or economic development purposes.
+We note that every investors’ appetite for risk can vary.
+While the research cited below can help guide an investment decision, it is not investment advice; Always consult with a financial adviser to find the investment option that is best for you.

 - CDFI loan fund lending fills market gaps for key underserved low-income populations;